EQEmu/eqemu-docs-v2/docs/in-development/developer-area/eqdictionary.md

 Dynamic lookups resolve the complexity of coding needed to support the myriad of conditions required support to customizable server features.

 A deep, working knowledge of client behavior is required to correctly set up dynamic entries.
-Testing through server setting changes and client observation is the best way to achieve this.\
+Testing through server setting changes and client observation is the best way to achieve this..

 #### Where do I look for all of this?